Remote communication

 What is a hybrid event?

-A hybrid event combines in-person and virtual attendance, meaning that some people meet in a physical location, while others join via a video stream.
+A hybrid event combines in-person and virtual attendance, meaning that some people meet in a physical location while others join via a video stream.
 Combining audiovisual technology and video conferencing software, hybrid events are the middle ground between traditional in-person events and virtual events.

 What are the biggest benefits of hybrid events?

 • More flexibility.
 Hybrid events give you a digital backup plan in case of global health disasters, extreme weather, or travel disruption.
-Instead of canceling your event, you can convert some or all of your in-person attendees to virtual ones.
+Instead of canceling your physical event, you can convert some or all of your in-person attendees to virtual ones.

 • Reduced environmental impact.
 With fewer people traveling to your event, booking hotels, and all the waste that comes with them, hybrid events offer a great way to reduce your company’s impact on the environment whilst keeping an in-person element.